blocktransfer/investor-mobile-app-master/README.md

 ####  Wallet/app

+##### Portfolio

+- Overall growth

+- Any outstanding voting propositions

-- View portfolio
+- Positions

+- Changes by SDEX

-- Discover all stocks
+##### Discover all stocks

+- Indices at header based on standard real-time query only

+- Click to open stock-specific screen with all relevant info

+- Trade button

+- Option to create recurring investments (send a notification, they have to sign into wallet to execute DRIP buy txn?)

+##### Quick Action

-- Trade
+- Trade anything by typing in a ticker

-- Vote
+- Send shares to another federation address

-- Transfer (gift fiat or stock, incl. option to make it available at some point in the future)
+- Can gift fiat or stock, incl. option to make available at some point in the future using claimable balances?

-- Any other ideas?
+##### Notifications / Support

+- Zendesk drop-in

+- Trade/account history via notifications

+#### Settings

+- Show federation address

+- Manage email

+- Manage physical address

+- Manage recurring items

+- View account trading history

+- Tax docs

+- Bank connections

+- Misc settings

 <ol>

-- Option to let us push a “verify” request to the wallet which shows up like a Google verification popup which they can accept and that signs a random message which we can use to verify their identity on support calls
+  - Dark theme

+  - Biometrics

+  - Dividend reinvestment preference

+  - Manage PIN

+  - Account beneficiary

 </ol>